Team-1280/1280-website/README.md

 There is an unused website in Bluehost. \
 Use the Google Search Console for search indexing info and analytics.

 Favicons were automatically generated using [RealFaviconGenerator](https://realfavicongenerator.net/).
+These images and site manifest must be in the app root directory.

 *Please note that the website is currently not mobile friendly and is best viewed on larger screens*